What does switching to GoCardless actually look like?

-While there are a lot of benefits for you and your members when changing to a managed Direct Debit provider, we recognise there is one crucial thing that needs addressing before making the switch: What actually happens when you switch your Direct Debit provider?
+While there are a lot of benefits for you and your members when changing to a managed ACH Debit provider, we recognise there is one crucial thing that needs addressing before making the switch: What actually happens when you switch your ACH Debit provider?

 Why is the onboarding process so important for any new business using GoCardless?